 - Engage Your Stakeholders and Foster Public-Private Collaboration – An effective response to a cyber attack requires collaboration between the affected organization and Federal, state, and local government agencies, as well as other industry partners.
 It takes a 'village' to respond, and those relationships are best developed in advance – perhaps as part of a wargame.
 A collaborative approach to cyber security exponentially increases an organization's defense and mitigation strategies, its access to information, and ability to leverage the resources and expertise of other vested stakeholders.

 These observations are consistent with many of the critical priorities for advancing cyber security awareness and prevention capabilities that Booz Allen has centered its Cyber Security Awareness Month efforts around.
 Dr. Ron Sanders, former US Intelligence Community Associate Director of National Intelligence, and current Booz Allen Vice President, helped to facilitate the wargame and observed that "a cyber-attack can threaten the very existence of an organization, yet many C-Suite officers leave the response to an attack to their technical experts.
-We've found—and the wargame we just completed at USF underscored this—that senior leaders need to be much more 'cyber-aware' as they make business decisions, and even more importantly, when an attack comes, they need to better understand the strategic business implications of their response options.
+We've found—and the wargame we just completed at USF underscored this—that senior leaders need to be much more 'cyber-aware' as they make business decisions, and, even more importantly, when an attack comes, they need to better understand the strategic business implications of their response options.
 Ultimately, this can be as or even more critical than the organization's technical response to an attack."

 Vice Admiral Mike McConnell (USN, retired), the former Director of National Intelligence as well as the former Director of the National Security Agency, and current Booz Allen Hamilton Senior Executive Advisor, also helped to facilitate the wargame.
-Mr. McConnell has observed dozens of wargame exercises, and has managed real-world incident response events.
+Mr. McConnell has observed dozens of wargame exercises and has managed real-world incident response events.
 He noted: "These exercises are invaluable for senior executives because they not only simulate the multi-faceted, complex dimensions of a cybersecurity crisis but also the unprecedented speed at which these incidents occur," said McConnell.
 "Simply put, practice makes perfect in this new landscape."

 Booz Allen has conducted more than 50 cyber wargames and exercises since 2010.

 Sri Sridharan, Managing Director & Chief Operating Officer of FC2 expressed appreciation to Booz Allen Hamilton and shared these observations: "Offering this wargame exercise as part of our cybersecurity conference gave us an opportunity to immerse participants in a realistic crisis that tested their abilities to think strategically and act quickly.
-For the players, the dynamics of the exercise forced them to formulate a plan, adjust quickly, and think about strategies, outcomes and leadership roles when dealing with crisis.
+For the players, the dynamics of the exercise forced them to formulate a plan, adjust quickly, and think about strategies, outcomes and leadership roles when dealing with a crisis.
 For many, it was a high-stress and eye-opening experience that will likely impact how they react when faced with a real crisis.
 We can't thank Booz Allen Hamilton enough for facilitating this exercise."

 To learn more or participate in an upcoming Booz Allen Cyber wargame contact Nicole Monteforte 703-377-0823, Monteforte_nicole@bah.com.